Urban Trails as Urban Planning

 A bright orange boardwalk lines Newark’s Passaic River, the first such pedestrian access to the area in decades.
 The communities neighboring the new Riverfront Park have been victims of urban renewal efforts gone wrong, and the river was the site of toxic chemical dumps.
 Now, there are parks and exercise classes along the path, the product of an effort facilitated by a community development corporation.
 But the neighbors haven’t forgotten the tumultuous past.
 The county, state, and federal government poured about $25 million into building the boardwalk and surrounding amenities, but cleaning up the river and making sure the neighborhoods benefit from the project is still an uphill climb.
 Community organizers involved in the project have said it is on the right track but more work needs to be done to keep low-income residents in the neighborhood.

-Though not a trail, another project in the Chicago region that will surely transform the Southside neighborhood is the Obama Library.
-In July, the President announced Jackson Park as the location for the library.
+Though not a trail, another project in the Chicago region that will surely transform the Southside neighborhood is the Obama Presidential Center.
+In July, the President announced Jackson Park as the location for the center.
 The park runs parallel to the lakefront beginning just south of the Museum of Science and Industry and near the University of Chicago.

 Each of these greenway projects is too new to allow for conclusions about the effect on the surrounding neighborhoods and housing stock.
 But concerns over displacement and equity are front and center for many projects.
 The balance between attracting growth and investment, which cities need to survive, and the risk of displacing those with less income and clout, is one that few cities have as yet managed successfully.